mayankdutta/category-wise-problems/README.md

 ## Adhoc, observation type
 - [Polycarp and String Transformation](/Codeforces/observation/polycarp_and_string_transformation.md)

-# Please follow these rules, if you wish to contribute.
+# Please follow these rules, if you wish to CONTRIBUTE.

-### Current Structure.
+### Current repo Structure.

 ```js
 ROOT